MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-d365.md

 ### Is Sales Copilot included for Dynamics 365 Sales customers?

 Sales Copilot is a productivity app designed for salespeople.
 It's included with Dynamics 365 Enterprise and Dynamics 365 Premium subscriptions at no additional license cost.
-Here's a quick overview video:
+Here's a quick overview video of the capabilities of Sales Copilot:

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RW181Q4?autoplay=false]

-Customers without Dynamics 365 licenses can still take advantage of this application but they could be subject to additional charges.
+If you don't have a qualifying license, you can still use Sales Copilot's basic capabilities like email drafting and email summarization without signing in to your CRM.
+If you're using a non-qualifying Dynamics 365 license, Salesforce CRM, or Power Apps, you can visit the [pricing page](https://www.microsoft.com/microsoft-viva/sales#features-and-pricing) for information about license cost.

 ### How does Sales Copilot work?